OWASP/samm/v2.0/beta/core/verification/v-architecture-assessment.md

 - Option 4

 #### Notes
-expose the high-risk design decisions that have been made
+* expose the high-risk design decisions that have been made
+* Remove “well implemented” from maturity 2.
+Move it more into 3 to increase the difference between the 2 levels.
+* remove/adapt list of 6 in maturity 2.
+Perhaps add user/access management.
+*  Architecture review should be performed once per release is not CICD friendly.
+Need to establish what a release is.
+Or reword.

 ## Maturity 3
 ### Activity